Time for lunch? N.Y. exhibit chews over midday meal

-NEW YORK, June 22 Let's do lunch.
+NEW YORK Let's do lunch.
 Whether it is a three-martini, working or about ladies who lunch, a new exhibit at the New York Public Library chews over the city's history with the midday meal.

 A reconstructed wall of Automat machines, the mid-20th century urban innovation designed to serve office workers seeking a quick, economical lunch while bypassing the need for a waitress, is among the highlights of the show.